zerodao-finance/zero-protocol/struct-defs/README.md

 # Struct Definitions

-This directory holds the struct definitions that are used to generate our coder libraries.
+This directory holds the struct definitions that are used to generate our coder libraries with stack-packer.